Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti should in theory be a lot better than the GeForce GT 220 GDDR3 in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 650 Ti should perform a lot faster than the GeForce GT 220 GDDR3 in general. (explain)

-Texel RateThe GeForce GTX 650 Ti should be a lot (about 494%) more effective at texture filtering than the GeForce GT 220 GDDR3. (explain)
+Texel RateThe GeForce GTX 650 Ti is a lot (approximately 494%) more effective at anisotropic filtering than the GeForce GT 220 GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison